Ground Source Heat Pump Installation

 “The EnergyMyWay service is exceptional.
 We have been very well looked after and given all the information we need to make the right choice.
 The installation team have been highly professional, we are delighted with the whole process and very excited about our new system.”

-Sara McDouall, 2023 customer
+Sara McDouall, 2023 customer (Post-installation questionnaire)

 The Ground Collector